kattni/beeware/docs/en/how-to/index.md

 the spellchecker's dictionary.
 When adding to this list, remember:

-- We prefer US spelling, with some liberties for programming-specific colloquialism (e.g., "apps") and verbing of nouns (e.g., "scrollable")
+- We prefer US spelling, with some liberties for programming-specific colloquialisms (e.g., "apps") and verbing of nouns (e.g., "scrollable")
 - Any reference to a product name should use the product's preferred capitalization. (e.g., "macOS", "GTK", "pytest", "Pygame", "PyScript").
-- If a term is being used "as code", then it should be quoted as a literal rather than being added to the dictionary.
+- If a term is being used "as code", then it should be quoted as inline code rather than being added to the dictionary.

 ### Rebuilding all documentation

-To force a rebuild for all of the documentation:
+To force a rebuild for all the documentation:

 /// tab | macOS